Yes, Lego is Art!

 In describing it, he said that he wanted a regular square shape but since this was what was in his bag he created a random, abstract piece of art with interesting shapes and texture, and he still thought it looked like a sandwich.
 Then he proceeded to “take a bite” out of it.

-Yesterday, my son spent a couple hours helping me create a Lego build for a picture I needed for my blog post at Homeschool Encouragement titled Free LEGO Printables for Early Elementary.
-I told him I needed something vertical, and educationally oriented for young kids.
+Yesterday, my son spent a couple of hours helping me create a Lego build for a picture I needed for my blog post at Homeschool Encouragement titled Free LEGO Printables for Early Elementary.
+I told him I needed something vertical and educationally oriented for young kids.
 He came up with this:

 I thought this diver scene, complete with skeleton, treasure and the textured walls of a cave was pretty artistic!